-Missions banquets are rarely short–especially not in the 1970’s.
+Missions banquets were rarely short–especially not in the 1970’s.
 So, annually, I would curl up under the table and sleep the evening away.
 But somewhere around 1980, the banquet speaker was Stephen Harris, an officer of the USS Pueblo which was captured by the North Koreans in 1968.
 Harris and the rest of the 82 sailors on board were imprisoned, accused of being spies, starved, and beaten for 11 months before being released.
 But the thing I remember from hearing his story was the hunger he described for having access to the Scriptures, like the prophet Amos speaks of, “A famine for hearing the word of the Lord.”
-The men compiled what they referred to as the “Pueblo Bible,” scraps of verses and hymns scraped from their memories, written on toilet paper, and passed secretly among the crew.
+The men compiled what they referred to as the “Pueblo Bible,” scraps of verses and hymns scraped from their memories, written on toilet paper, and passed among the crew.

 That story haunted me, even as a young child.
 Would I know enough Scripture to survive if I didn’t have a Bible?

 This week at The Master’s University, we are celebrating our Global Outreach Week.
 The Outreach Office works to educate students to the realities of different people groups and to challenge them to see Great Commission as the vocation of all believers.
 So, this week, we are looking at the realities of Bible-less people–those who do not have the Bible in their own language.